A Magnificent Replica

 In the galley below is the huge stove, called a firehearth - state of the art in 1768.
 The Great Cabin is where Cook worked and dined, sharing the space with famous botanist Joseph Banks, as you can see when you glance around.

-These days, Endeavour stands majestically at our wharves and enjoys regular trips along the Australian coast that the public can join (see Sail the Endeavour).
+Most days, Endeavour stands majestically at our wharves, but does enjoy regular trips along the Australian coast that the public can join (see Sail the Endeavour).